Catching Up with Dr. Matt Ritter

 I don’t have any new book projects on the horizon.
 I have a great year of teaching botany ahead of me and various wood-working and masonry projects.

-Okay, we were asking people this question at this year’s conservation conference: What California native plant is your “spirit animal” and why?
+Okay, we were asking people this question at this year’s conservation conference: What California native plant would you be and why?

-Today, I’ll say that the Valley Oak, Quercus lobata, is my spirit plant.
+Today, I’ll say the Valley Oak, Quercus lobata.
 I love these trees.
 I grew up around them.
 They are majestic, stately, provide abundant resources for other organisms, and are deeply rooted in California’s history.